15 Credit Unions That Don’t Use ChexSystems for 2023

 Members have access to many ATMs and merchant locations that can be used for free.
 The account also offers Direct Deposit and Payroll Deduction options, and reward points earned every time you sign for a purchase when using the Visa Debit Card.

-14. Tower Federal Credit Union
+13. Tower Federal Credit Union

-Tower Federal Credit Union offers a range of banking services through its 17 branches located throughout Maryland.
+Tower Federal Credit Union offers a range of banking options through its 17 branches located throughout Maryland.
 One of their popular products is a free checking account with no monthly fee or minimum balance requirement.

-Additionally, members have access to over 30,000 unlimited fee-free ATMs, making it easy for them to access their money at familiar places.
-They also offer 24/7 digital banking through their top-rated mobile app, allowing members to manage their accounts on the go.
+They also offer 24/7 online banking through their top-rated mobile app, allowing members to manage their accounts on the go.
 Another benefit is that members can get paid up to a day early with direct deposit.

-15. Texas Trust Credit Union
+14. Texas Trust Credit Union

-Texas Trust Credit Union operates 22 branches across Texas.
-They offer an Easy Checking account with no minimum balance requirement, but a $25 minimum deposit is required to open the account.
+The Easy Checking account has no minimum balance requirement, making it an accessible option for many individuals.
+However, a $25 minimum deposit is necessary to open the account.

 woman using smartphone